abhijit-c/LatinTranslations/Georgics/src/book4.md

 - Implied *sunt* on *domitura* turning it into the active periphrastic, which denotes a future or intended action.

-      This is the nobler race, from these you will press sweet honeys during the appointed season of the sky, nor so sweet as both clear and intended to subdue the harsh flavor of wine.
+      This is the better race, from these you will press sweet honeys during the appointed season of the sky, nor so much sweet as to both be clear and intended to subdue the harsh flavor of wine.

 | *At cum incerta volant caeloque examina ludunt*
 | *contemnuntque favos et frigida tecta relinquunt,*